Home / Main Line Neighborhoods / Malvern: Main Line Parent Neighborhood Tour

 Art lovers must make a reservation at the Wharton Esherick Museum.
 Known for using wood as his main medium, Esherick built spectacular pieces of furniture, buildings, and even flatware.
 It’s probably a good idea to leave the littlest family members at home for this one, but it’s a valuable outing for children ages eight and up.

 Theater lovers should head to People’s Light where there are performances for every age.
-There’s also a robust arts education program if you’ve got a little budding actor or actress in the house.
+There’s also a robust arts education program if you’ve got a budding actor or actress in the house.

 Dining Scene